 Fires happen.
 That’s a fact.
-Thankfully they are fairly rare occurrences, but when they do happen, the results can be catastrophic.
+Thankfully, they are fairly rare occurrences, but when they do happen, the results can be catastrophic.

-Hopefully, you won’t ever face a fire emergency, but if you do, being prepared is key to a good outcome.
-Fire wardens play a vital role in this preparation.
-They are appointed members of staff who have undergone fire warden training and will play a key role in fire emergency situation.
 While it is the employer’s role to implement safety measures such as fire alarms, signs and fire fighting equipment, a fire warden should ensure these arrangements are properly in place.
-A fire warden also plays a crucial role if fire breaks out.
-In the event of a fire emergency, fire wardens must keep employers and visitors safe and ensuring a safe evacuation.
+A fire warden also plays a crucial role if a fire breaks out.
+In the event of a fire emergency, fire wardens must keep employers and visitors safe and ensure a safe evacuation.

 Fire Warden Duties